Aloha POS Reviews

 Pricing

 However, you'll also have to pay more for the hardware, which is around $895 in total.
-Many people say they have luck with finding secondhand systems online, so it might be worth looking into.
+Many people have luck with finding secondhand systems online, which might be worth looking into.

-Lastly, it's worth noting that the payment processing system is also quote-based.
-Based on the size and income of your business, you may be able to get an inexpensive payment processing rate.
+The payment processing system is quote-based.
+Depending on the size and income of your business, you may be able to get an inexpensive payment processing rate.

 Features and Benefits